aditya-sengupta/aditya-sengupta.github.io/_pages/index.md

 I enjoy teaching and creating educational resources: check out the Expository Papers tab for some of what I've made!

-In my free time, I enjoy biking and always having a relevant [xkcd](https://xkcd.com) for every situation.
+In my free time, I enjoy biking, always having a relevant [xkcd](https://xkcd.com) for every situation, and trying to beat Celeste in less than an hour (check out my progress on my [Celeste speedrun spreadsheet!](https://docs.google.com/spreadsheets/d/1gWFdwIKdzrLu4wbeL0z8x4fIxxiGERNaUtC5of7R6O0/edit#gid=0)).